raotnameh/raotnameh.github.io/coursework.md

 #### Advance Machine Learning (AML)
++ Link to the assignments done by me for this course, [GitHub](https://github.com/raotnameh/AML_Course)
 + Since it's an advance course, we discuss current SOTA reserach papers.
 + In this course, we discussed 5 topics:
   + **Semi-supervised learning**